najerh/travel-maldives-support/README.md

 ## App Information

-Maldives Travel Planner is your ultimate companion for organizing and managing your Maldives trip.
+Travel Maldives Planner and guide is your ultimate companion for organizing and managing your Maldives trip.
 Track expenses, plan activities, and make the most of your paradise adventure.

 ## Latest Updates